Student Guidelines

 Credits are awarded only for experience gained during the academic semester in which students undertake their internship.
 “Retroactive” credits cannot be awarded for an experience that has taken place before or after the semester in which the internship is undertaken.

-- Learn strategies for gaining professional skills (e.g. networking, resume building, public speaking)
+- Learn strategies for gaining professional skills (e.g. networking, resume building, public speaking).

 Those students interested in summer session internships need to be aware that if the internship is taken for credit there are tuition costs per credit.
 Additionally, part time students should be aware that there are tuition costs during the summer as well as the academic year, similar as registering for a course.
-For example, a 4 credit internship will cost approximately $1200 for an in-state student.
+For example, a 4 credit internship will cost approximately $1200 for an in-state summer session or part time student.
 Students may work more than 150 hours at the summer internship and gain experience, but will only receive up to 4 credits for the experience.